1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 1901 CAM Dime Value

-A certified PR65 CAM commands a meaningful premium over its non-cameo equivalent, and examples at PR67 CAM begin attracting the kind of specialist collector who is specifically building a complete proof cameo set of the Barber series.
-The auction record for the 1901 CAM stands at $21,150 for a PR67+ CAM specimen sold by Legend Rare Coin Auctions in September 2020 — a result that signaled just how thin the supply of top-tier cameo examples really is.
+A certified PR65 CAM already commands a solid premium over its non-cameo equivalent.
+At PR67 CAM, you’re attracting specialists building complete Barber proof cameo sets.
+The auction record is $21,150 for a PR67+ CAM sold by Legend Rare Coin Auctions in September 2020 — a result that showed just how thin the supply really is at the top.

 1901 CAM Dime Price/Grade Chart